Cleveland Clinic logo

 Symptoms and Causes

-• You have a medical condition that affects your body’s ability to make enough red blood cells (red blood cell production).
+• You have a medical condition that affects your body’s ability to make enough red blood cells.

-• You have a medical condition that causes your red blood cells to break down faster than normal.
-This is hemolysis.
+• You have a condition that causes hemolysis, when your red blood cells break down faster than normal.

 What medical conditions affect red blood cell production?

 Your bone marrow makes stem cells that mature and become red blood cells, along with white blood cells and platelets.
-Your bone marrow normally produces enough red blood cells to maintain the steady flow your body needs.
-Some medical conditions may disrupt that process:
+Normally, your bone marrow makes enough red blood cells to maintain the steady flow your body needs.
+Medical conditions that can affect that process include:

-• Anemia of chronic disease: This condition happens when you have an autoimmune disease or other condition that lasts longer than three months and causes inflammation.
-Healthcare providers may use the terms anemia of inflammation or anemia of inflammation and chronic disease.
+• Anemia of chronic disease: This condition happens when you have an autoimmune disease or other condition that causes inflammation and lasts longer than three months.

-• Aplastic anemia: Aplastic anemia is a rare blood disorder that happens when stem cells in your bone marrow don’t create enough blood cells, including red blood cells.
+• Aplastic anemia: This rare blood disorder affects stem cells in your bone marrow so the cells can’t make enough blood cells, including red blood cells.

 Advertisement